AdaGold/betsy/README.md

 - Groups of three or four will collaborate in pairs or individually
 - Use a task manager like [Trello](http://trello.com) to track your team's efforts
 - Build a logical user-flow that moves across multiple controllers and models
-- Use HTML/CSS to style your website.
+- Use HTML/CSS to style your website

 ### Restrictions